pingcap/docs/reference/best-practices/java-app.md

 ### Troubleshooting tools

-Using the powerful troubleshooting tools of JVM is recommended when an issue occurs in your Java application and you do not know the business logic.
+Using the powerful troubleshooting tools of JVM is recommended when an issue occurs in your Java application and you do not know the application logic.
 Here are a few common tools:

 #### jstack

 [jstack](https://docs.oracle.com/javase/7/docs/technotes/tools/share/jstack.html) is similar to pprof/goroutine in Go, which can easily troubleshoot the process stuck issue.

 By executing `jstack pid`, you can output the IDs and stack information of all threads in the target process.
-There is only the Java stack in the default output.
+By default, only the Java stack is output.
 If you want to output the C++ stack in the JVM at the same time, add the `-m` option.

-By using jstack multiple times, you can easily locate the stuck issue (for example, a slow query from application's view due to using Batch ExecutorType in Mybatis) or the application deadlock issue (for example, the application does not send any SQL statement because it is preempting a lock before sending it)
+By using jstack multiple times, you can easily locate the stuck issue (for example, a slow query from application's view due to using Batch ExecutorType in Mybatis) or the application deadlock issue (for example, the application does not send any SQL statement because it is preempting a lock before sending it).

 In addition, `top -p $ PID -H` or Java swiss knife are common methods to view the thread ID.
 Also, to locate the issue of "a thread occupies a lot of CPU resources and I don't know what it is executing", do the following steps:

-- Use `printf "%x\n" pid` to convert the thread ID to hexadecimal
+- Use `printf "%x\n" pid` to convert the thread ID to hexadecimal.
-- Go to the jstack output to find the stack information of the corresponding thread
+- Go to the jstack output to find the stack information of the corresponding thread.

 #### jmap & mat